The Best Cuban Sandwiches In Miami

 For 30+ years, S&N has been a go-to sandwich shop and ventanita in Hialeah.
 The cash-only spot serves up one of the best pan con lechon and pan con bistec sandwiches in Miami.
 The fantastic batidos are also an essential order, no matter what you get.
 But their Cuban sandwich is seriously good too.
 It’s a simple, classic version—golden brown and perfectly pressed.
 It belongs under the Merriam-Webster entry for “Cuban Sandwich.”

 Sarussi’s take on a Cubano is an Italian-Cuban-American hybrid that either goes by the Sarussi Original or Original Cuban Sandwich, depending on which location you visit.
-What makes it a legit Cuban sandwich in our book is that it includes roast pork, ham, cheese, and pickles.
+What makes it a legit Cubano in our book is that it includes roast pork, ham, cheese, and pickles.
 But from there, Sarussi gets off the exit and speeds away from tradition.
-They use sweet shaved ham and mozzarella, instead of the traditional boiled ham and swiss.
-Instead of pressed Cuban bread, they use fluffy Italian rolls, toast the entire sandwich in a pizza oven, and then brush the warm, crispy crust with garlic butter.
-But what really makes this a unique Cuban sandwich is the addition of a garlicky, tangy secret sauce over the traditional mustard.
-It may be breaking rules left and right, but we’ll allow such behavior for a sandwich this delicious.
+They use sweet shaved ham and mozzarella.
+And instead of pressed Cuban bread, they use fluffy Italian rolls, toast the entire sandwich in a pizza oven, and then brush the warm, crispy crust with garlic butter.
+They also use a garlicky, tangy secret sauce over the traditional mustard.
+It breaks so many rules, but we’ll allow such behavior for a sandwich this delicious.

-There are few places in the city that do sandwiches as deliciously as Tinta Y Cafe, a small spot in Coral Gables.
-You should make it your goal to try every sandwich on the menu here, especially the Patria, their version of a Cuban sandwich.
+There are few places in the city that do sandwiches as deliciously as Tinta Y Cafe, a small spot in Coral Gables (there's a Miami Shores location too).
+You should make it your goal to try every sandwich on the menu here, but especially the Patria, their version of a Cuban sandwich.
 They bend the rules here just a little by adding mortadella and using a baguette rather than Cuban bread.
-But rules are meant to be broken—especially when they taste this good.
+But, again, rules are meant to be broken when they taste this good.